KumoCorp/kumomta/docs/reference/kcli/queue-summary.md

 Note that this output format is subject to change and is not suitable for a machine to parse.
 It is expressly unstable and you must not depend upon it in automation.

-The data behind this output is pulled from the metrics.json endpoint, which is machine readable.
+The data behind this output is pulled from the metrics endpoint, which is machine readable.

 The output is presented in two sections: